FlyGinger/MIPS-pipeline-CPU/README.md

 No syntax error, but no further guarantee.

-This project is build when learning pipeline CPU.
+This project is built when learning pipeline CPU.